Blog: Top Video Surveillance Development Companies to Watch in 2025

 The verdict in one paragraph

-If you’re a buyer who needs a deployed system this quarter and your use case is generic (loitering, intrusion, retail loss prevention), pick Verkada for cloud-native simplicity, Eagle Eye Networks for an open API VSaaS, Genetec or Milestone for enterprise on-prem/hybrid, or Avigilon for mid-market on-prem with strong AI.
-If you’re an OEM, integrator, or SaaS founder building a product (or extending one), pick a custom-development partner: Fora Soft for boutique video-AI/VMS work, EPAM for Fortune-500 scale, ScienceSoft for security/compliance-heavy builds, Softeq for embedded/edge work.
-The rest of this article tells you exactly when each option wins.
+Need a deployed system this quarter for a generic use case (loitering, intrusion, retail loss prevention)?
+Pick Verkada for cloud-native simplicity, Eagle Eye Networks for an open-API VSaaS, Genetec or Milestone for enterprise on-prem and hybrid, or Avigilon for mid-market on-prem with strong AI.
+Building or extending a product as an OEM, integrator, or SaaS founder?
+Pick a custom-development partner: Fora Soft for boutique video-AI and VMS work, EPAM for Fortune-500 scale, ScienceSoft for compliance-heavy builds, Softeq for embedded and edge work.
+The rest of this article shows exactly when each one wins — and when it doesn’t.

 Why “top video surveillance company” is two different lists

-Search results blur two very different markets together.
-The first is VMS / VSaaS platforms — finished products you license per camera and deploy.
-The second is custom video-surveillance software development companies — agencies that build a VMS, edge analytics layer, mobile app, or AI feature for you, on your IP.
-Buyers usually need to evaluate both, because the right answer is often a hybrid: a custom layer on top of an off-the-shelf event stream, or a custom VMS that integrates a third-party AI engine.
+The first market is VMS / VSaaS platforms: finished products you license per camera and deploy.
+The second is custom video-surveillance software development companies, the agencies that build a VMS, edge-analytics layer, mobile app, or AI feature for you, on your IP.
+Buyers often need to weigh both, because the right answer is frequently a hybrid: a custom layer on top of an off-the-shelf event stream, or a custom VMS that integrates a third-party AI engine.

-We split this guide accordingly: Top 8 platforms first, then Top 8 development companies, then a decision framework that tells you which lane you actually belong in.
+We split the guide that way: Top 8 platforms first, then Top 8 development companies, then a decision framework that tells you which lane you actually belong in.
+For a deeper primer on what a VMS is and does, our team also keeps a longer explainer on video surveillance management systems.

-Translation: cloud, AI analytics, and edge inference are pulling all the budget toward platforms that ship those out of the box — and toward integrators who can graft them onto legacy systems.
-Pure-hardware vendors are losing ground; pure on-prem licensing without a cloud option is shrinking.
+The pattern: cloud, AI analytics, and edge inference pull budget toward platforms that ship those out of the box — and toward the integrators and partners who graft them onto legacy systems.
+Pure-hardware vendors and on-prem-only licensing without a cloud option are the segments shrinking.

 Top 8 off-the-shelf VMS / VSaaS platforms

 These are the products we and our clients shortlist when the use case fits a buy-it-finished model.
-Pricing bands are public-data approximations; vendors rarely publish list prices but typical 2025–2026 quotes land in these ranges.
+All eight are Western or allied-country vendors, so all clear NDAA Section 889 — the Chinese-owned brands are off this list on purpose.
+Pricing bands are public-data approximations; vendors rarely publish list prices, but 2025–2026 quotes tend to land in these ranges.

 1. Verkada — cloud-first, hardware-bundled, NDAA-clean

-Verkada bundles its own cameras, intercoms, and access control with a cloud VMS.
-Setup is famously fast and the UX is the polished benchmark of the category.
-Typical pricing lands $200–$1,800 per camera per year on a 3-year average ~$160/yr.
-NDAA-compliant.
-Best fit: mid-market chains, schools, multi-site offices that don’t want on-prem servers.
+Verkada (San Mateo, CA) bundles its own cameras, intercoms, access control, and sensors under one cloud console, Command.
+Setup is fast and the UX is the polished benchmark of the category.
+Typical pricing runs $200–$1,800 per camera per year depending on retention, on multi-year licenses.
+It reached a $5.8B valuation in December 2025 and earned FedRAMP Moderate authorization in May 2026, which matters for U.S. government-adjacent buyers.
+Best fit: mid-market chains, schools, and multi-site offices that want no on-prem servers.

-Reach for Verkada when: you want one vendor for cameras + cloud + AI, no on-prem servers, and a 3–5-year subscription is fine.
+Reach for Verkada when: you want one vendor for cameras, cloud, and AI, no on-prem servers, and a 3–5-year subscription is acceptable.

 2. Milestone XProtect — the open-platform on-prem standard

-Milestone’s XProtect is the most camera-agnostic enterprise VMS — 7,000+ integrated camera models, 200+ tech partners, deployments at 200k+ cameras.
-Licenses are roughly $70–$250 per camera one-time plus $25–$50/yr maintenance.
+Milestone’s XProtect is the most camera-agnostic enterprise VMS — 14,000+ integrated device models and a deep partner program.
+Owned by Canon since 2014, it runs as a standalone business and is repositioning around an “open platform for an AI-native era.”
+Licenses land roughly $70–$250 per camera one-time plus $25–$50/yr care; a subscription tier and AWS deployment exist too.
 NDAA-compliant (Denmark).
-Best fit: integrators, government, OEMs, anyone who needs to mix legacy and new cameras.
+Best fit: integrators, government, and OEMs who need to mix legacy and new cameras.

-Reach for Milestone when: you have hundreds to thousands of cameras across vendors and you need a system you can integrate against (not just consume).
+Reach for Milestone when: you have hundreds to thousands of cameras across brands and need a system you can integrate against, not just consume.

 3. Genetec Security Center — unified VMS + access + ALPR

-Genetec is the gold standard when you need video, access control, and license-plate recognition under one platform — airports, borders, large campuses.
-Pricing is custom but typically $50–$150/camera/yr for software.
+Genetec (Montreal) is the one to beat when you need video, access control, and license-plate recognition on one platform — airports, borders, large campuses.
+Omdia ranked it the #1 global VMS vendor in 2024.
+Pricing is custom, typically $50–$150 per camera per year for software, available perpetual or as Security Center SaaS.
 NDAA-compliant (Canada).
-Steep learning curve but unmatched on integrated physical security.
+Steep learning curve, unmatched on integrated physical security.

-Reach for Genetec when: video is one of three or more physical-security domains you need on one console.
+Reach for Genetec when: video is one of three or more physical-security domains you need on a single console.

 Reach for Avigilon when: you want strong AI search but need a mostly on-prem deployment for compliance or bandwidth reasons.